carlosdavila91/carlosdavila91.github.io/en/_posts/2021-01-21-linear-regression.md

 Simply put, the linear regression attempts to **generalize the relation between two or more variables** by minimizing the distance between every data point and the line.
 That is why we say that it uses the least-squares method to fit the model.

-I won’t get into many details, as it’s a widely known concept.
+I will not get into many details, as it is a widely known concept.
 You can find multiple excellent explanations and resources out there if you do a quick search for the term at the search engine of your preference.

 Another thing to point out about linear regression is that it is a relatively simple model.
 We can understand and so explain what is doing under the hood when we analyze it.
 It is one of the most used Machine Learning algorithms for that reason.

 The variable that we want to model here is the house's price, as you will see afterward.

 The aim is to go through the modeling process.
-It’ll be more enjoyable for you if I show a hands-on implementation of linear regression.
+It will be more enjoyable for you if I show a hands-on implementation of linear regression.

-## Significance level and performance metric
+## The level of significance and the performance metric

 Before We go into the action, I'll spot some assumptions to have them in mind throughout the exercise.

 The **significance's level** established for our purpose will be an $\alpha = 0.05$.
 It is an often confusing term to explain.
 For me, the best way to put it is this.

 In statistics, we are often testing a hypothesis.
-But we are pessimistic guys, so we usually try the opposite of the hypothesis we want to prove.
+However, we are pessimistic guys, so we usually try the opposite of the hypothesis we want to prove.
 For example, when we want to check if a variable is normally distributed, we test if it is not normally distributed as our initial hypothesis.

 The significance level is the probability that we have to get the result if our initial hypothesis (or null hypothesis) is correct.
 That means if we have a chance to find this result lower than our $\alpha = 0.05$ --a very low probability--we reject the null hypothesis and vice versa.